evkx/evkx.github.io/content/models/skoda/enyaq_iv/ENYAQ_RS_iV/_index.md

 ## Drivetrain

-SKODA ENYAQ RS iV has an all-wheel drive system supported by two motors.
-One on each axle.
+SKODA ENYAQ RS iV has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).

 The Sport suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 173 mm.